 NDTV: Or productive, cheaper cost.
-I mean that is a revolution in agriculture in itself.
+I mean that's a revolution in agriculture in itself.

-Peter Barrett: I think there is huge opportunities in technology to address those kinds of things.
-And that the more people we put in the position to spend time being scientists and engineers, creating this kind of wealth, is a positive feedback that addresses more and more of problems, Right.
-We are, I think any producers, more magnitude in the order of scientists than engineers that the US does.
+Peter Barrett: I think there are huge opportunities in technology to address those kinds of things.
+And that the more people we put in the position to spend time being scientists and engineers, creating this kind of wealth, is a positive feedback that addresses more and more of those problems, right.
+We are, I think India produces in the order of magnitude more engineers than the US does.
 And science is, for some reason, under siege in the US.
-But there is great positive feedback though, with the right capital and engineers and people being able to concentrate on those kinds of problems.
-The opportunity to create wealth and make it better for everybody is virtually unlimited.
-And as I say we are just at the infancy of these new computing technologies, which are about computer science and chemistry and medicine in any way.
-So I think most of the good ideas have not been added yet, most of the interesting companies have not been invested yet and we want to make a contribution to that as much as we can.
+But there is great positive feedback though, with the right capital and right engineers and people being able to concentrate on those kinds of problems, the opportunity to create wealth and make it better for everybody is virtually unlimited.
+And as I say we are just at the infancy of these new computing technologies, which unlock material science and chemistry and medicine in a fascinating way.
+So I think most of the good ideas have not been had yet, most of the interesting companies have not been invested yet and we want to make a contribution to that as much as we can.

 Peter Barrett: It is a delight to be a part of it, thank you.

 Prannoy Roy Speaks To Kunal Ghosh, Founder And CEO, Inscopix

 NDTV: Well Kunal Ghosh, really good of you to spare your time.